AryaMoghaddam/Building-API-with-AWS/README.md

 1. [Setup IAM](#Using-Base-URL-to-Read-and-Post-records)

-# Part 1 - DataBase Setup
+# :compass:Part 1 - DataBase Setup

 ## 1. Create a DynamoDB NoSQL database table
 **'DynamoDB'** is a NoSQL database, which allows for creating and keeping records.